clipmagic/ChatAI/docs/admin-guide/chatai-config.md

 This section controls how ChatAI responds when prohibited terms are detected in user input.

-Blacklist and blocking settings apply site-wide and are enforced **before** a request is sent to the configured model API.
+Blacklist and blocking settings apply site-wide.
+If a blacklisted term is detected in the user input, the user is warned, the request is rejected, and nothing is sent to the configured model API.

 They are designed to provide a simple, predictable safeguard against misuse.